mhewedy/eureka-klient/README.md

  }
  ```
-  * Now run:
+   Now run:
    `mvn spring-boot:run`

-  b.
-You can also use jhispter register instead of building your own spring-boot based registery [docker image](https://hub.docker.com/r/jhipster/jhipster-registry)
+  * You can also use jhispter register instead of building your own spring-boot based registery [docker image](https://hub.docker.com/r/jhipster/jhipster-registry)

 2. In `eureka-klient`, go to: `main.kt` file and run the `main` function to start the client.
   You can register multiple clients by changing the client name and the port via cli: